F-Papa/tp1-distribuidos/README.md

 # Instructions

+1) Create the network if it is the first time running the system
+> $ make network-create

+2) Start RabbitMQ.
+> $ make rabbit-up

+3) Build the System
+> $ make filters-build

+4) Run the System
+> $ make filters-up

+5) Build the boundary
+> $ make boundary-build

-1) Run the `rabbit.sh` script to start RabbitMQ.
+4) Run the Boundary
-> $ ./rabbit.sh
+> $ make boundary-up
-2) Start the filters and watch the logs with docker compose
-> $ docker compose up -d && docker compose logs -f

 # Shutting the system down

-1) Kill the filters with docker compose.
+1) Terminate the filters.
-> $ docker compose down -t 0
+> $ make filters-down

-2) Shutdown RabbitMQ
+2) Shutdown RabbitMQ and Boundary Containers
-> $ docker kill rabbit